-This video explains the difference between the U.S. survey foot (sFT) and the international survey foot (iFT) and the importance of this distinction when working with map projections.
+This video explains the difference between the U.S. survey foot (sft) and the international foot (ift) and the importance of this distinction when working with map projections and long distances.
 The National Geodetic Survey, in partnership with The COMET Program, offers a library of videos related to geodesy and mapping.

 Our vision at NOAA's National Geodetic Survey is that everyone accurately knows where they are and where other things are at all times and in all places.

 — Brett Howe, NGS geodetic services division chief